 Supporting documentation in the form of a statutory declaration can be posted or hand delivered to my electorate office.
 Supporting documentation in original form, such as birth certificates or marriage certificates, must be hand delivered to the electorate office, where a copy of the documentation will be made.

-If you are applying for a message on behalf of a relative or friend who lives outside the electorate of Batman, their local federal member will be notified so they can send a message too.
+If you are applying for a message on behalf of a relative or friend who lives outside the electorate of Cooper, their local federal member will be notified so they can send a message too.
 My office will also notify the relevant state member.
-Where appropriate, your request to the Prime Minister will be passed on to the Governor-General and The Queen so you only have to make one application.
+Where appropriate, your request to the Prime Minister will be passed on to the Governor-General and The King so you only have to make one application.

 When should I arrange the message?